ILostMyMicrowave/MCWV-GAMES/README.md

 4. Configure one private spawn channel.
 5. Test `/coins`, `/daily`, `/guess`, `/shop`, case role grants, duels, Tower, Trivia, Lottery, restarts, and `/health`.
+6. With a normal tester, verify three free hatches per rolling 24 hours, followed by prepaid use or a 100-coin deduction for each extra hatch.
-6. Confirm MCWV BOT's tickets, applications, clan commands, invites, giveaways, Render service, and token are unchanged.
+7. Confirm MCWV BOT's tickets, applications, clan commands, invites, giveaways, Render service, and token are unchanged.

 ## 6. Safe cutover